The Morality of Mrs. Dulska: Duality of self

 The Dulski family is full of double standards and contradictions in the way they dress and behave privately vs. publicly.

-Polish actress Emilia Krakowskia says the following of the "much-maligned landlady's sinful nature':
+Polish actress Emilia Krakowska says the following of the "much-maligned landlady's sinful nature':

 "Dulskaness confronts us at every step.
 It is middle-class duplicity, ignorance- that characteristic dual morality, distinctly dividing our behaviour between the home and the street.
 A morality encapsulated by the phrase 'what will people say?'

 Zapolska's work received praise for its lack of oversimplification and complex examination of this particular middle-class sensibility, rendering it a well-constructed satire of the bourgeois.

 Mrs. Dulska’s compartmentalized morals ("she can rent to whores, but not greet them; she can accept immorality if it is hidden indoors, but evicts a tenant who creates a scandal by trying to escape her abusive husband") reflect the divided lives and roles of her children, particular the son whom she dotes upon to the point of unhealthy possessiveness.